 Striking a balance between quality and length, Lord’s most recent order is that of a custom black and white striped long Furby—who is now headed off to Australia to live with his new family.

-In the next 5 years, the Etsy sellers mostly have their eyes set on expanding their business—a surefire motive given the increasing demand of the coveted creations.
+In the next five years, most of the Etsy sellers interviewed by SCREENSHOT have their eyes set on expanding their business—a surefire motive given the surge in demand for the coveted creations.
 “Looking back, I can see how much my ability and ideas have evolved from my first creations to where I am now.
 I hope to continue to grow as an artist, from the Furbies themselves to Instagram and my photography skills and beyond,” Tobias stated.

 As for Surman, the creator will be starting her studies at university next year.
 “I definitely want to continue creating pieces alongside my schoolwork,” she said, adding how her customers can expect new designs and materials this summer—possibly even expanding into the category of ‘limbed long Furbies’.

 As for all of the ‘merely confused’ people out there on the internet who are still having a hard time decoding long Furbies, here’s what we (yes, you can see my own listing on Etsy soon) have to tell you.
-Cringe culture is dead and with Lord by our side, we bet you secretly want one too!
+Cringe culture is dead and let’s be honest here, we bet you secretly want one too!